IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_api_solution_form.rst

 Parameters
 ==============
-Parameters supported by the JSONAPI are allowed See the :ref:`ilao-api-filters` for filter examples.
+Parameters supported by the JSONAPI are allowed.
+See the :ref:`ilao-api-filters` for filter examples.